GeorgOhneH/ethz-document-fetcher/README.md

 add them to the existing presets so other people can use them.

 ## Issues
-If you have a feature request or have encountered a bug, you can open an issue.
+If you have feature requests or encountered a bug, you are welcome to open an issue.